| EW4CG Tanah Merah 丹那美拉 | தானா மேரா |

 The station name, which means red earth in Malay, is derived from the red lateritic cliffs along the coast that was once visible from the sea (most of which were leveled for land reclamation works).
 The station serves the Tanah Merah area, a hilly residential area with many condominiums, private houses, and several schools.

-Tanah Merah station offers a cross-platform interchange between mainline East West Line train services and Changi Airport Branch line services to Changi Airport which currently uses the middle track.
-When expansion works are completed in 2024, a fourth track and third platform will be added to the Northside of the station for Pasir Ris-bound services.
-This would free up an additional middle platform for the Changi Airport Branch line, enabling trains to operate more frequently.
+Tanah Merah station offers an interchange between mainline East West Line train services and Changi Airport Branch line services to Changi Airport.
+A fourth track and third platform was added to the Northside of the station for Pasir Ris-bound train services under the Tanah Merah Modification Project, in which works to commission the new east-bound platform would be complete by 8 December 2025.
+This would free up an additional track for the Changi Airport Branch line, enabling trains to operate more frequently.

-Construction of a new platform and additional rail viaducts at Tanah Merah station (Contract T315) was projected to be completed in 2024, but will likely be delayed.
-An updated opening year has yet to be announced by the LTA.
+Construction of a new platform and additional rail viaducts at Tanah Merah station (Contract T315) was projected to be completed in 2024, later delayed to end-2025.
 Civil contractor Lum Chang lists an updated completion year of 2025 [Link], while LTA expects to decommission a 1 km section of rail viaduct near Tanah Merah in 2026.
 [Link]

-Based on the Land Transport Master Plan 2040, the existing Changi Airport Branch line (Tanah Merah—Expo—Changi Airport) will be converted to part of the Thomson-East Coast Line by around 2040, with the extension of the TEL from Sungei Bedok to Changi Airport Terminal 5.
-This would make Tanah Merah the future terminus of the Thomson-East Coast Line.
+As part of the Thomson-East Coast Line Extension (TELe), the existing East West Line Changi Airport Branch line (Tanah Merah—Expo—Changi Airport) will be converted to be part of the Thomson-East Coast Line by the Mid-2030s.
+As such, Tanah Merah will be the future terminus of the TEL, with the station code EW4TE35.

 First / Last Train Timings